alexpevzner/sane-airscan/README.md

 ### Features

-1. Scan from platen and ADF, in duplex and simplex modes, multi-page scan from ADF supported as well.
+1. Scan from platen and ADF, in duplex and simplex modes, multi-page scan from ADF supported as well
-2. Color and gray scale modes
+2. Scan in color and gray scale modes
-3. Reasonably low memory footprint, achieved by decompressing image received from scanner line-by-line.
+3. Reasonably low memory footprint, achieved by on demand decompression of image received from scanner
-4. The cancel operation is as fast as possible, depending on your hardware.
+4. The cancel operation is as fast as possible, depending on your hardware
 5. Automatic discovery and configuration of the hardware
 6. Manual configuration is also possible, in case zeroconf doesn't work (i.e., computer and scanner are connected to the different subnets)